Scaling is the process by which you make your game work properly (and hopefully well), regardless of how many people are playing.

 In my gangster game, players attack all their opponents simultaneously, by rolling custom dice.
 In a 5-player game, you have four other people attacking you, and this gets lethal too quickly.
 I made two faces of the red die a "grenade" ability.
 This ability causes opponents to lose 1 health if there are 4-5 players, 2 health if there are 3 players, and 3 health if there are 2 players.
 This was a very easy way to scale the game.
 The games with more players are still more lethal, but it's still reasonable.

-The game length shouldn't be multiplied by having more players.
+The game length shouldn't necessarily be multiplied by having more players.
 Two hours is fine for a two-player game, but players will simply not play the game with five players if it's going to take five hours.
 You need to drastically cut back the game end condition, or number of rounds, even if it impacts the game.

 If a game ends when its components run out, that can be a great way to scale the game length.
 Just use the same number of components, regardless of player count.